monofy-org/monofy-ai/README.md

 ## What is included?
 - Large language model using Exllamav2 (Llama 3.1 8b by default, other options available)
+- Vision: YOLOS, Moondream, Owl, LLaVA, DepthAnything, Midas, Canny, and more
+- Speech dictation using Whisper
-- Stable Diffusion: (SD1.5, SDXL, SD3, Turbo, Lightning, Cascade, IC Relight, and more)
+- Image Generation: (SD1.5, SDXL, SD3, Turbo, Lightning, Cascade, IC Relight, Flux, and more)
-- Video: Stable Video Diffusion, XT, AnimateLCM with multiple interpolation techniques available
+- Video: Stable Video Diffusion XT, LivePortrait, AnimateLCM with multiple modes available
-- Audio: MusicGen, AudioGen, Stable Audio
+- Audio: MusicGen, AudioGen, MMAudio
 - Text-to-speech: XTTS with instant voice cloning from 6-20sec samples, edge TTS api also included
 - Canny and depth detection with text-to-image IP adapter support
-- Vision: YOLOS, Moondream, LLaVA
-- Speech dictation using Whisper
 - 3D model generation: Shap-E, TripoSR, LGM Mini
 - Endpoints with combinations of features to automate workflow
 - Easy plugin system that copilot understands (write plugins for new HF models in minutes or seconds)